Classically studied coherent structures only paint a partial picture of wall-bounded turbulence: Results

-Based on the gradient-SHAP methodology we determine an importance score for each grid point of a turbulent channel with a friction Reynolds number $Re_\tau=u_\tau h /\nu = 125$.
+Based on the gradient-SHAP methodology we determine an importance score for each grid point of two turbulent channels, the first one with a friction Reynolds number $Re_\tau=u_\tau h /\nu = 125$ and the second one with $Re_\tau=550$.
+These SHAP values identify the most influential points in the causal relationships detected by the deep-learning model.
+For this reason, the physical meaning of the SHAP values is conditioned by the output of the model.
+The SHAP values answer the question formulated mathematically for the deep-learning model.
+In the case presented in this work, the model calculates the mean-squared error of the reconstruction of the flow.
+Therefore, the SHAP values identify the most important regions of the flow for the evolution of the velocity fluctuation field.
 The scores evaluate the influence of the grid points in the prediction of the state of the flow after a time interval $\Delta t^+ = \Delta t\, u_\tau^2/\nu = 5$, where $h$ is half height of the channel, $\nu$ is the fluid kinematic viscosity, $u_{\tau}=\sqrt{\tau_{\rm{w}}/\rho}$ is the friction velocity ($\tau_{\rm{w}}$ is the wall-shear stress and $\rho$ the fluid density) and $\Delta t$ the time interval between fields~\cite{pop00}.
 The friction Reynolds number sets the streamwise pressure gradient driving the flow, and thus, it is its main control parameter.
 The instantaneous velocity vector is represented by $\bm{U}$ with components $U$, $V$, and $W$ in their streamwise ($x$), wall-normal ($y$), and spanwise ($z$) components.
 The Reynolds decomposition is applied to the velocity, $U = \overline{U}+u$, where the statistically averaged quantities in $x$, $z$, and $t$ are denoted by an overbar, and the fluctuating quantities are denoted by lowercase letters.
 Additionally, the root mean square of the fluctuations is expressed with $(\cdot)^{\prime}$, and the magnitudes in viscous units are denoted by the superscript $+$.
-Additional details on the numerical approach and the simulation characteristics are provided in the Methods section.
+Further information on the numerical approach and the simulation characteristics are provided in the Methods section.